 You are here

-Making healthy food choices is important to us all, but it is even more essential if you have kidney disease (CKD).
+Making healthy food choices is important to us all, and especially if you have chronic kidney disease (CKD).
 Good nutrition helps:

 • Provide energy to do your daily tasks